kamil0006/Calculator/README.md

 ## :sparkles: *Best application to do in Programing* :sparkles:

-*So i think i don't need to expalin how it works, it's just for example to learn work git hub*
+*So i think i don't need to explain how it works, it's just for example to learn work with github*

 	I need to highlight these ==very important words==.